openclarity/docs.openclarity.io/content/docs/vmclarity/getting-started/deploy-gcp/_index.md

 ## Prerequisites

-You can install VMClarity using the CLI, so you have to have [gcloud](https://cloud.google.com/sdk/gcloud) on your computer available beforehand.
+* You can install VMClarity using the CLI, so you have to have [gcloud](https://cloud.google.com/sdk/gcloud) on your computer available beforehand.
 For details on installing and configuring gcloud, see the [official installation guide](https://cloud.google.com/sdk/docs/install).
+* If you have already installed VMClarity before and want to reinstall it, you have to manually [restore deleted roles](#restore-deleted-roles) that were created during the previous installation.

 ## Deployment steps